BAFFA Symphony Orchestra

 BAFFA's Guest Orchestra Director

-BAFFA is so excited to have Andrew as their Guest Orchestra Director for our upcoming concert, Shades of Music.
-We were able to interview him and ask some questions about his experience as a music director and musician.
+BAFFA is so excited to have Alicia as their Guest Orchestra Director for our upcoming concert, "A Journey Through Music".
+We were able to interview Alicia and ask some questions about her experience as a music director and musician.

 Why were you interested in joining BAFFA as Orchestra Director?